Ontario +1 289 597 8838

 • Aluminum frames — strength, allowing for thinner frames and more glass area.

-This makes them ideal for picture windows where maximizing the view is a priority.
-Despite their durability and low maintenance needs, they conduct heat, making them less energy-efficient than vinyl or wood unless equipped with a thermal break.
+Aluminum frames are ideal for picture windows where the maximum view is very important.
+Despite their durability and low maintenance needs, they conduct heat, making them less energy-efficient than vinyl or wood frames.

 Energy efficiency

-The frame material greatly influences a window’s energy efficiency and insulation capabilities.
-Vinyl and wood frames are superior in preventing heat transfer, which is very important for maintaining comfortable indoor temperatures year-round.
+The frame material greatly influences a window’s energy efficiency and insulation properties.
+Vinyl and wooden frames are good at preventing heat transfer, which is very important for maintaining a comfortable temperature indoors all year round.

 They help lower energy bills by reducing the need for heating and cooling systems to work overtime.

-Aluminum frames lag behind unless they include a thermal break, a plastic section between the inside and outside of the frame, to improve insulation.
-Without this feature, aluminum windows can lead to higher energy costs due to poorer insulation properties.
+Aluminum frames require a thermal break, a plastic section between the inner and outer parts of the frame that improves thermal insulation.
+Without this feature, aluminum windows are not energy efficient.

-Vinyl frames offer versatility in design, with various colours and finishes that mimic natural wood or sleek metal.
-They fit diverse architectural styles without the need for frequent touch-ups.
+Wood frames add warmth and elegance to any space, while vinyl frames offer versatility in design, with various colours and finishes that mimic natural wood or sleek metal.
+They fit any architectural style without requiring frequent touch-ups.

-Aluminum frames provide a minimalist look favoured in contemporary designs.
+Aluminum frames provide a minimalist look favoured in modern designs.
 Their slim profile maximizes views through picture windows but might not blend well with classic home styles.

 Double-pane glass consists of two sheets of glass with an air or gas layer in between.
 This setup significantly reduces heat transfer, making your home more energy-efficient.
 It also reduces outside noise, providing a quieter indoor environment.